ifpen/chalk-it/documentation/taipy_docs/wdg/wdg-basic-inputs.md

 ## Double slider

 This slider has two handles, allowing to set both a *minValue* and a *maxValue* ranging between the values of *minRange* and *maxRange* parameters.
-When *rangeActuator* parameter is set to *true*, new *minRange* and *maxRange* actuators appear in the "Data connection" tab, enabling to set these actuators from other dataNodes.
+When *rangeActuator* parameter is set to *true*, new *minRange* and *maxRange* actuators appear in the "Data connection" tab, enabling to set these actuators from other Python variables.

 ## Checkbox